ZubairMohamed/foodstuffs-calc/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Assumptions
+1. The project does not talk about the UI.
+Given less project constraints I would have opted to beautify the UI in addition to making it functional
+2. Moreover, no UI has been provided so we are not aiming to match the user interface with a design.
+3. A purchase receives a discount if it is greater than or equal to x and less than y. x is order amount and y is the next pricing tier.
+4. A purchase receives 0 discount if it is lower than the first pricing tier x.
+5. No external backend api was used and instead JSON files were used to simulate pulling data from external sources.